conda/ceps/cep-5.md

 **Motivation**
 Why the proposed change is needed.

 conda-skeleton is poorly maintained and is deep integrated with conda-build.
 This makes it harder to make changes and improvements to conda-skeleton without breaking something in conda-build itself.
-Grayskull is community developed conda recipe generator.
-It is a stand alone tool and is a major improvement upon conda-skeleton.
+Grayskull is a community-developed conda recipe generator.
+It is a standalone tool and is a major improvement upon conda-skeleton.

   * Generates recipes faster than conda-skeleton (conda-skeleton generates Pytest recipe in 31 sec, whereas Grayskull generates it in 4 sec)
   * Detects noarch:python, conda-skeleton does not.